vbillys/writing/IROSPaper-TENCON.md

 -->

-## People Following Experiment
+## People Following

-In order to demonstrate that the proposed method could tracks and follows a person in a dynamic environment, we conducted a series of experiments in a outdoor public area with obstacles.
-First, the target person following is initiated by having the target person standing in front of ISERA, and tapping a button on the interface to start the tracking.
-After this procedure, ISERA will try to maintain $30cm$ distance from the person.
-To verify robustness of the approach, some disturbance from having people walking around and in between ISERA and its target person is conducted.
+A series of experiments in a outdoor public area with obstacles to verify that ISERA can follow a person.
+The target person to be followed is selected by having the target person standing in front of ISERA.
+ISERA's pursuit controller maintains $30cm$ distance from the person.
+Some disturbance is emulated by having people walking around and in between ISERA and the target.
 The results shows ISERA consistently manage to track and follow the target person that walks below ISERA's maximum speed (limited to $1m/s$ in our hardware).
 When traveling between obstacles, ISERA also able to avoid going too close to the obstacle, and successfully follows the person.

 # Conclusion